Kadia-IVA/kadia/docs/path/stages.rst

 --------------

 This version will test our basic systems.
 Skills will be called by /run commands by the user directly.
-The main goal is to test skill API, deployment and team skills.
+The main goal is to test skill API, deployment and teamwork.

 Available modules: